day8/re-frame/docs/Flows.md

 ## Flows

 A `flow` calculates a derived value "automatically".

+When one part of state changes, another part is recalculated.
+More specifically, when the values at one or more paths within `app-db` change, then the value at another path is recalculated.

+re-frame flows are registered by the API function `reg-flow`.
+You call it with a `flow specification`, which is just a map, that defines the input paths to be monitored, the function to calculate the new value, and the path where output should be placed.

+## Flow Specification

-Here's a basic flow, which calculates the area of a room:
+It is just a map.
+Here's one which automatically calculates the area of a room from width and height:

 <div class="cm-doc" data-cm-doc-no-result>
 {:id     :room-area